i3dsymposium/i3dsymposium.github.io/2024/venue.md

 ![Del Frisco's](img/venue/delfriscos.jpg)

-The first evening (Wednesday 3rd of May) we will be having a reception dinner at [Del Frisco's](https://www.delfriscos.com/private-events-philadelphia-pa/).
+On Thursday 9th of May, we will be having a banquet dinner at [Del Frisco's](https://www.delfriscos.com/private-events-philadelphia-pa/).

 ## Location